aarya-vault/printeasyqr/replit.md

 - **Partner Integration**: Clear path for shops to join platform via "Partner with Us" button
 - **Feature Categories**: Organized customer-focused navigation and support resources

-The redesigned homepage now serves as a powerful customer acquisition tool highlighting all unique value propositions while maintaining the requirement for customer login/signup prioritization in the first section.
+The completely redesigned homepage now serves as a mobile-first conversion machine with QR scanning as the primary action and login as secondary priority, exactly matching real user behavior patterns where QR scanning and login are the most frequently used functions.

 ## CRITICAL Color Violation Fix - Shop Dashboard (January 29, 2025) ✅ EMERGENCY RESOLVED